twiro/multilingual/README.markdown

             <item handle="de">de</item>
         </languages>
         <language>en</language>
-        <multilingual>yes</multilingual>
     </params>

 ## Sections: Fields

-The very basic approach of this extension doesn't require specific multilingual fields.
+The very special approach of this extension (reduce dependence on too many third party extensions, leave as much to core functionality as possible) doesn't require special multilingual fields.

-Instead, you can simply use any available fields you like.

-A possible downside (at least for lazy developers) is that you have to add the fields you want to be multilingual for each language manually.
+Just use whatever (non-multilingual) field you like by adding a dedicated field for each language you want to support.

 ![Sections: Fields][5]